stevenplatt/homelab/docker/README.md

 > ⚠️ **Trust boundary:** the `openhands` service bind-mounts `/var/run/docker.sock`, which gives it root-equivalent access to the host's docker daemon.
 It needs this to spawn agent-server sandbox containers.
 Only run this on a workstation you trust; don't expose port 3000 outside localhost.

 A 26B+ model is roughly the practical floor for OpenHands to be useful — smaller models often loop or fail to follow the agent's tool-use protocol.
-Gemma 4 26B-A4B (the default in this stack) works for most tasks and benefits from large context windows; for harder multi-step problems, switching to a reasoning-tuned model like DeepSeek-R1-Distill-Qwen-32B is worth the trade-off in context room.
+Qwen3-Coder-30B-A3B-Instruct (the default in this stack) is purpose-built for agentic coding: post-trained on multi-step coding-agent traces, with strong tool-call format adherence and SWE-bench-leading numbers in this size class.
+For harder reasoning-heavy tasks, DeepSeek-R1-Distill-Qwen-32B is the usual fallback at the cost of some context headroom.

 ## Configuration